 Lawsuits were registered with the county court, which Donnelly explored.

 "The decision in the court, as I read it, favored the C&O, but awarded the Virginian $11,000 for the right-of-way, but the Virginian did not take this lying down."

 It abandoned the tunnel and appealed to the state Supreme Court, which reversed the lower court's decision.
 Still, the decision could be reversed, so engineers for the Virginian plotted one of the greatest schemes in West Virginia history.

 "The Virginian people didn't want any hard feelings between them and the C&O," Donnelly wrote. "[So] the Virginian engineers invited the C&O engineers to a big feast here in Beckley.
 The tables groaned under the weight of choice viands and other goodies.
 The dinner embodied everything from soup to Ex-Lax.

 "While the C&O engineers were feasting sumptuously at the festival board, the engineers of the Virginian were busy as bees laying a railroad track through the C&O's tunnel.
 When the road through the C&O's tunnel was completed, the Virginian had ownership of the tunnel nailed down.
 From that moment on, the Virginian said, "It is our'n.' "

-Though the tunnel and its history have fallen out of the collective memories of many in the area, Fanary will continue to underscore its importance, and members of the Raleigh County Historical Society are considering placing a historic marker nearby.
+Though the tunnel and its history have fallen out of the collective memories of many in the area, Fanary will continue to underscore its importance, and members of the Raleigh County Historical Society have placed a historical marker nearby.